tmpfs/mxl/lib/mxl.md

 Information on an efficient workflow, examples assume the `zsh` shell.

-To remove the first few keystrokes for a session it is useful to start `tmux` at login:
+To remove the first few keystrokes for a session start `tmux` at login:

 ```
 if [ -z $TMUX ]; then